trilitech/tezos-developer-docs/docs/tutorials/dapp.md

 1. Make sure that you have installed these tools:

-   - [Node.JS and NPM](https://nodejs.org/en/download/): NPM is required to install the web application's dependencies
+   - [Node.JS and NPM](https://nodejs.org/en/download/): NPM is required to install the web application's dependencies.
-   - [Taqueria](https://taqueria.io/), version 0.45.0 or later: Taqueria is a platform that makes it easier to develop and test dApps
+   - [Taqueria](https://taqueria.io/), version 0.45.0 or later: Taqueria is a platform that makes it easier to develop and test dApps.
-   - [Docker](https://docs.docker.com/engine/install/): Docker is required to run Taqueria
+   - [Docker](https://docs.docker.com/engine/install/): Docker is required to run Taqueria.
-   - [jq](https://stedolan.github.io/jq/download/): Some commands use the `jq` program to extract JSON data
+   - [jq](https://stedolan.github.io/jq/download/): Some commands use the `jq` program to extract JSON data.
-   - [`yarn`](https://yarnpkg.com/): The frontend application uses yarn to build and run (see this article for details about [differences between `npm` and `yarn`](https://www.geeksforgeeks.org/difference-between-npm-and-yarn/))
+   - [`yarn`](https://yarnpkg.com/): The frontend application uses yarn to build and run (see this article for details about [differences between `npm` and `yarn`](https://www.geeksforgeeks.org/difference-between-npm-and-yarn/)).
-   - Any Tezos-compatible wallet that supports Ghostnet, such as [Temple wallet](https://templewallet.com/)
+   - Any Tezos-compatible wallet that supports Ghostnet, such as [Temple wallet](https://templewallet.com/).

 2. Optionally, you can install [`VS Code`](https://code.visualstudio.com/download) to edit your application code in and the [LIGO VS Code extension](https://marketplace.visualstudio.com/items?itemName=ligolang-publish.ligo-vscode) for LIGO editing features such as code highlighting and completion.
    Taqueria also provides a [Taqueria VS Code extension](https://marketplace.visualstudio.com/items?itemName=ecadlabs.taqueria-vscode) that helps visualize your project and run tasks.